Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Operational Model of Minecraft-like Games

 \mves generate workloads, both data- and compute-intensive, that do not exist in other types of games.
 In contrast to traditional games, \mves allow modifications to the terrain.
-This requires the game server to simulate terrain changes and manage terrain state alongside the player state and entity state found in traditional games~(\designref{5}).
-In contrast to other types of state, terrain state can be both \textit{data-intensive}, when the virtual world is large, and \textit{compute-intensive}, because it can change without direct player input.
+This requires the game server to simulate terrain changes and manage terrain-state alongside the player- and entity-state found in traditional games~(\designref{5}).
+Unlike other types of state, terrain state can be both \textit{data-intensive} and \textit{compute-intensive}, without direct player input.